shridharssg/Angular/Routing.md

   **[⬆ Back to Top](#table-of-contents)**

 4. ### What is router outlet?
-    The RouterOutlet is a directive from the router library and it acts as a placeholder that marks the spot in the template where the router should display the components for that outlet.
+    To render components associated with routes, you need to add a <router-outlet></router-outlet> element in your main app component's template.
+This is where the activated component will be displayed.
    Router outlet is used like a component,

     ```html
     <router-outlet></router-outlet>